 I've always admired Thomas.
-Often times over the years I have heard allot of criticism against him, but he really doesn't deserve it.
-I sense a feeling of hurt when people talk about the disciples in a demeaning way as if somehow we would have said or done the correct thing.
+Over the years, I have often heard criticism against him, but he doesn't deserve it.
+I feel hurt when people talk about the disciples in a demeaning way, as if somehow we would have said or done the correct thing.

-This is where the devil started to label Thomas as 'Doubting Thomas’.
-You see this is a tactic the enemy uses to belittle the true nature of Thomas.
-In this instance Thomas was being a pessimist, anticipating an evil outcome if they went to Judah with Jesus.
+The devil started to label Thomas as 'Doubting Thomas.'
+You see, this is a tactic the enemy uses to belittle the true nature of Thomas.
+In this instance, Thomas was a pessimist, anticipating an evil outcome if they went to Judah with Jesus.

-Things were really heating up at this time the religious were looking to kill Jesus, the disciples knew they were likely to suffer the same fate.
+Things were getting hot as far as the desire of the Pharisees to kill Jesus, and the disciples knew they were likely to suffer the same fate.

-To me it's almost like they are tired of the criticism, the painful words that the respected people of the community are saying about them.
-Notice none of the other disciples interjected to go along with Jesus, instead, they tried to talk Him out of it.
+To me, it's almost like they are tired of the criticism, the painful words that the respected people of the community are saying about them.
+Notice none of the other disciples interjected to go along with Jesus; instead, they tried to talk Him out of it.
 Maybe Jesus was looking for that intercessor to stand in the gap?
-Lazarus was dead and needed help and Jesus was going.
+Jesus's friend Lazarus was dead and needed help, and Jesus was going.

-Then Thomas negatively said; “Let us also go that we may die with Him."
-An amazing thing happened, none of the other disciples argued?
-They all just went; they went because they had a respect for Thomas.
+Then Thomas negatively said, "Let us also go that we may die with Him."
+An amazing thing happened; none of the other disciples argued?
+They all just went; they went because they had respect for Thomas.

-Has anyone ever asked you to pray for them, and you thought “I don't think God can do that?
+Has anyone ever asked you to pray for them, and you thought, "I don't think God can do that?
 That's not the right thing to ask for."
-I know I have, there’s been times when I thought; “There is no way God can answer this prayer."
-Not only did He answer but He answered big!
+I know I have; there have been times when I thought, "There is no way God can answer this prayer."
+Not only did He answer, but He answered big!

-Thomas went on to be martyred in Chennai, India and that's more than three thousand miles from Jerusalem.
-One of my pastors met a Christian that was a direct descendant of St. Thomas's ministry, her Christian ancestor accepted Jesus and could trace her faith all the way back to Thomas!
+Thomas went on to martyrdom in Chennai, India, and that's more than three thousand miles from Jerusalem.
+One of my pastors met a Christian there that was a direct descendant of St. Thomas's ministry.
+Her Christian ancestors had accepted Jesus and could trace her faith back to Thomas!
 Thomas traveled farther than the rest and has a lasting reward.
-He was speared through the side, just like Jesus when he met his death.